docomoinnovations/cloud_dashboard/README.md

 Build from source code
 ============

-- If you want to build the source code for the SPA side, please check `BUILD.md`.
+- If you want to build the source code for the SPA-side, please check `BUILD.md`.